marcpre/personal_blog_eleventy/README.md

 118. what are the valuable segments in the AI market
 119. What is luck in life?
 Which role do believes play in this?
 120. What are the megatrends until 2030?
+121. Getting into the "position of fuck you"